valentinpi/named-chess/README.md

 # Simple cross platform Chess game made using C++ and SDL

+<h1>Announcement</h1>

+As of 03.06.2019, the project isn't actively developed by myself anymore.
+I decided to start learning new stuff, because I don't seem to get around my own architecture.
+The code just seems too nested for my taste.
+I gladly accept good contributions, if some are made.
+I might make some contributions if I have an idea or am willing to restructure the class hierarchy, if needed.

 <h3>Download link for those who are only interested in playing the game</h3>

 [Download through Google Drive](https://drive.google.com/file/d/1S45OLeN-Fm39xb0WZXfzDPJxdZjIgF9P/view?usp=sharing)